Convex co-compact hyperbolic manifolds are determined by their pleating lamination: Contractibility

 \subsection{Fibres of a limit of homeomorphisms}

-We now complete the proof that the fibres of the map $\psi\colon\cC C(M)\rightarrow\cMLrea$ are contractible, using that $\psi$ is the limit of homeomorphisms and that its fibres are compact real analytic subsets of $\cCC(M)$.
+We now complete the proof that the fibres of the map $\psi\colon\cC C(M)\rightarrow\cMLrea$ are contractible, using that $\psi$ is the limit of homeomorphisms and that its fibres are compact real-analytic subsets of $\cCC_M$.
 The following definition is taken from \cite{daverman1986decompositions}.

 \begin{definition} A subset $F$ of a $n$-dimensional manifold is \emph{cellular} if any neighborhood $U$ of $F$ contains a closed $n$-ball $B$ such that $F\subset\rm{int}(B)$. \end{definition}